Skip to main content

 This article contains information about the following topics:

-Checkbox - Default 1 panel
+Checkbox - Default, single panel

-Icon column - Default 1 panel, Default multipanel
+Icon column - Default, single panel, multipanel

-The icon column is always on.
+The icon column is always enabled.

 Folder icons